Product

 RepeatFlow helps you ask:

-If those dates stay within your Daily Limit, May 10 can be shown as a safe start day.
+If those future dates stay within your Daily Limit, May 10 can be shown as a safe-start recommendation.

-Safe-start recommendations do not automatically move your existing Reviews.
+Safe-start recommendations do not automatically move existing Reviews.
+They give visibility before you start something new.

 Planner